dudarev/cghub/cghub_api/docs/source/tried.rst

 PyXB
 -----

+Usage of PyXB for validation is also described in the :doc:`Validation section <validation>` of this documentation.

 PyXB (“pixbee”) is a pure Python package that generates Python source code for classes that correspond to data structures defined by XMLSchema.
 The generated classes support bi-directional conversion between XML documents and Python objects.

 http://pyxb.sourceforge.net/